josemazo/bmo/README.md

 $ apt-get install texlive-latex-extra
 ```
 * The only `writter` installed for `matplotlib's animations's` is `imagemagick`, so you can create `GIFs`!
 If you need another `writter`, feel free to install it.
 * The `nltk` package comes without its data.
-The best way to download it, it's to start `BMO` in `bash` mode, run the downdload module from `nltk` as a script and ending by committing `BMO` after exit:
+The best way to download it, it's to start `BMO` in `bash` mode, run the downdload module from `nltk` as a script and end by committing `BMO` after exit:
 ```
 $ ./bmo -s
 $ python -m nltk.downloader all